 - You appeal to the Regional Office (10 days).

 - If unsuccessful, you appeal to the Independent Office for School Dispute Resolution (10 days).

-- For the safety of children who need immediate removal from school, it is important that this process is not abused by families who don’t.
+For the safety of children who need immediate removal from school, it is important that this process is not abused by families who aren’t in that situation.

 Last updated on